GoogleCloudPlatform/datacatalog-tag-engine/README.md

 <br>

-13. Put a load balancer in front of the Cloud Run service:
+13. Put an HTTP Load Balancer in front of the Cloud Run service:

-Create an application load balancer that accepts incoming https requests from your Tag Engine domain and forwards them to a [serverless network endpoint group](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts) that is tied to your Tag Engine Cloud Run service.
+Create an application load balancer that accepts incoming HTTPS requests from your Tag Engine domain and forwards them to a [serverless network endpoint group](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts) that is tied to your Tag Engine Cloud Run service.

-Once your load balancer has been created, use its IP address to create an A record in Cloud DNS.
+Once your load balancer has been created, use its IP address to create an `A record` in Cloud DNS.

-If you created an external load balancer, enable Identity-Aware Proxy (IAP) on your load balancer's backend.
+If you have created an external load balancer, enable Identity-Aware Proxy (IAP) on your load balancer's backend.
 Grant `IAP-secured Web App User` role to the user identities who are allowed to access the application.
 <br><br>